 The Best 30 Startup Videos

-Startup explainer videos are slightly different from standard explainer videos.
-They are not only introducing or explain a product, but they are also introducing a brand.
+Startup videos are slightly different from standard explainer videos.
+They are not only introducing or explaining a product — they are introducing a brand.

-So let’s now take a look at the top 30 startup videos (in no particular order) of the past few years.
+Let's take a look at the top 30 startup videos — in no particular order.
 This also includes the best startup pitch videos.

 1. Warby Parker Startup Explainer Video